roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 ### Consolidation Weeks (graded work)

-Every fourth week (that is, at the end of each module) you will submit a 'consolidation document'.
+Every fourth week (that is, at the end of each module), you will submit a 'consolidation document'.
 Consolidation weeks give you the space to try something again, or finish doing something that you had to put aside earlier.
 This document is where you can show me that you've taken my feedback and considered it and adapted/adopted accordingly.
 These are short documents; they can reuse materials (suitably edited) from your journal and note entries.
 Show evidence by linking to your repository materials.
 I would like you to suggest an overall grade for the module for you, based on how your work matches up against the learning outcomes for the course (see 'grading' below).

 + Module 1 consolidation document: **due at the end of week four**; may be submitted in the following week _if you notify me in week four_.
-+ Module 2 consolidation document: **due at the end of week eight**; may be submitted in the following week _if you notify me in week eight_.
++ Module 2 consolidation document: **due at the end of week nine**; may be submitted in the following week _if you notify me in week eight_.
-+ Module 3 consolidation document: **due at the end of week twelve**; may be submitted in the following week _if you notify me in week twelve_.
++ Module 3 consolidation document: **due at the end of week thirteen**; may be submitted in the following week _if you notify me in week thirteen_.

 {{< alert theme="warning" >}}
 **Do not attempt to speedrun this course**.
 By 'speedrun' I mean, you leave it until the end and try to do all of the work in one intense session.
 Work done in that fashion cannot, by virtue of it all being dumped in my lap at the end of the course, take into account feedback, peer collaboration, or have any meaningful engagement with the materials.
 Thus, work done in this fashion cannot meet the learning goals of the course, with negative implications for your grade.
 Do not do this.